Event: FINTECH Circle Autumn Drinks 2025

 September meant it was time for our Annual FINTECH Circle “Autumn Drinks” which brought together our community of leading Fintech entrepreneurs, investors, and financial services professionals from across the UK.

-After the initial welcome drinks, FINTECH Circle’s Chair Susanne Chishti opened the evening, followed by keynotes from David Hume, Independent Financial Adviser and Chartered Wealth Manager, and Paul Mansfield, an Investment Manager and Chartered FCSI.
+After the initial welcome drinks, FINTECH Circle’s Chair Susanne Chishti opened the evening, followed by keynotes from David Hume, an Independent Financial Adviser and Chartered Wealth Manager at MHA and Paul Mansfield, an Investment Manager and Chartered FCSI, also from MHA.

-- Moderated by Susanne Chishti, Chair of FINTECH Circle
+- Susanne Chishti, Moderator and Chair of FINTECH Circle

 Keynote – David Hume:

-He explained they are currently trialling AI in our processes to offer a superior service, working with companies such as Saturn and Aveni, which specialise in this the financial planning advice area.
-They also use a leading cash flow modelling tool, which brings clients’ wealth and planning to life, and recently invested in MoneyInfo, a top client portal.
-MHA is committed to not just providing advice – but constantly seeking ways to improve their offering for a superior service to their clients.
+David went on to discuss how MHA is trialling AI for selected processes to offer a superior service, working with companies such as Saturn and Aveni, which specialise in AI development for the wealth management sector, amongst others.
+MHA has also been using an innovative cash flow modelling tool, which brings clients’ wealth and planning to life, as well as using the Moneyinfo app to support client management.
+This all means that MHA is committed to not just providing advice but constantly seeking ways to deliver a superior service to its clients.

-“If I can really ask you, if nothing else from today’s presentation, please take away and consider your situation.
-What would be the situation for your family if you were to die?”
-And also, very importantly, what would happen to your business?
+“If you take nothing else from today’s presentation, please take some time out to sit down and consider your position.
+What would be the situation for your family if you were to die?
+How would they cope?
+And also, very importantly, what would happen to your business?”

-“Not many business owners have heard of a Relevant Life policy… that’s your own life cover for your family written in trust.
-However, your company will pay the premiums and it will end up costing you around 50% of the equivalent personal life policy after all the tax savings.
+“Not many business owners have heard of a Relevant Life policy… that’s your own life cover for your family which is written in trust.
+However, your company pays the premiums, and it will end up costing you around 50%, of the equivalent personal life policy after all the tax savings.

-So if you have a business and you have the ability and the monies to pay for life cover for the senior employees, yourself, maybe someone else, it’s a big benefit for you to consider that.
-You also have to consider what impact would the death of a key person.
-That may be you, that may be one of your colleagues.”
+So, if you have a business and you have the ability and the funds to pay for life cover for the senior employees, yourself, or maybe someone else, it’s a big benefit for you to consider.”

 He also discussed: